Skip to main content

 Step 4

-• Access the Klipper web interface (such as Mainsail or Fluidd) through a browser.
+• Access Klipper's web interface (such as Mainsail or Fluidd) via a browser.

 • The UART interface name in Raspberry Pi may vary depending on the system version.
-If you cannot find /dev/ttyAMA0 in the configuration file, try using /dev/ttyS0 or others.
+If you cannot find /dev/ttyAMA0 in the configuration file, try using /dev/ttyS0 or another.

-• For other host systems, please refer to their respective serial port names.
+• For other host systems, please refer to the corresponding system's serial port name for modification.

-• For example, Fly host should use /dev/ttyS0
+• For example, use /dev/ttyS0 for Fly host systems.

-• After making changes, click the SAVE & RESTART button at the top right to save and restart the service.
+• After modification, click the SAVE & RESTART button in the top right corner to save and restart the service.

 Step 5